qzhuae/MarkdownNotes/ECON4124Final.md

 [Informal Argument for proper equilibrium]

-`Subgame` consists of the game tree
+`Subgame` consists of the game tree following a singleton information set, provided the resulting subtree does not cut any information sets.

 [Obtain Tutorial Note 5 and 9]